agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

 * Setting `Has web view` as True for a doctype.
 * Using `printview` and `listview` for a doctype.

 In this post we will discuss the first alternative which is "adding code in an app's www/ folder".

-We will discuss the other alternatives in our later posts.
+You can read about website_route_rules in our [other post](https://www.agiliq.com/blog/2018/08/frappe-website-rules/).
+We will discuss the other two alternatives in our later posts.

 #### Setup